skiddhubbard/skiddhubbard.github.io/_posts/2016-10-24-unplugged-site-concerts-page.md

 ---
 I'm back!
 And you're actually reading this on the real life internet right now!
 Seems amazing to me - I've been doing so much work on this site locally and finally have it up and running!
-I have to give a huge thanks to my husband for the help making it happen.
+I have to give a huge thanks to my husband for helping me make it happen.
 So, the past week has been a lot of the behind the scenes work and now I'm back to Skillcrush and wrapping up the Unplugged Site this week!